11 Tonic Herbs for Stress and Anxiety

 Photographed by Juliet Blankespoor (except where noted)

+Why take herbs for stress and anxiety?
 The types of stress we experience these days are very different from the stress that our ancestors lived with throughout history.
-Perhaps our stress responses aren’t being triggered by fending off a wild animal to survive, but we have a slew of modern-day stressors to process: trauma around school shootings, worry of impending climate catastrophe, violence in our homes or neighborhoods, life demands, deadlines, our health status, or caring for kids or aging parents, to name a few examples.
+Although our stress responses aren’t being triggered by fending off a wild animal, we have a slew of modern-day stressors to process: trauma around school shootings, worry of impending climate catastrophe, violence in our homes or neighborhoods, life demands, deadlines, our health status, or caring for kids or aging parents, to name a few examples.
 These events can set in motion that same stress response system in the body that was historically activated by that hungry predator.

 Our race, gender, sexual orientation, physical ability, socioeconomic status, and the intersections of all these various identities can thicken the stress stew.
 Folks with marginalized identities navigate daily microaggressions (subtle, indirect, or unintentional discriminations) and systems of oppression that increase stress levels and impact health outcomes.

 Sprinkle these statistics on top of all that: 65% of adults have experienced at least one adverse childhood experience, which can include abuse, neglect, divorce, and alcoholism.
 Recognize that most adult humans are carrying around residual and possibly unprocessed trauma (also called toxic stress) that activates the body’s stress response and leads to decreased health outcomes.
 The picture can start to feel a bit ominous.
 Thankfully, there are a number of highly effective herbs for stress and anxiety.

 The body has a normal and natural stress response, which stems from the sympathetic nervous system—also commonly referred to as “fight-or-flight response.”
 This stress response is literally a survival instinct, honed by hundreds of thousands of years of humans living a nomadic life with frequent overt dangers.